-Michelle Dyer, owner of Michelle’s Pharmacy, wanted to increase the number of digital refills that were generated through her pharmacy’s website.
+Michelle Dyer, the owner of Michelle’s Pharmacy, wanted to increase the number of digital refills that were generated through her pharmacy’s website.
 By focusing her staff on promotion and incorporating their online strategy into their overall business strategy, the pharmacy was able to achieve a 95 percent increase in digital refills.

 To achieve this increase in online refills, Michelle’s Pharmacy began to track key metrics on their monthly reports, ensuring visibility into the performance of their digital products.
 Michelle paid special attention to the “hours saved” metric, incorporating this metric into their annual plan and setting a goal for the pharmacy to save more time each quarter.
 She then educated her staff on the digital tools so that her staff could inform and educate their patients on how to use the products.
-The biggest increase in digital refills was attributed to these conversations between her pharmacists and patients at point of sale.
+The biggest increase in digital refills was attributed to these conversations between her pharmacists and patients at the point of sale.

-By setting goals and tracking how they were pacing against these goals, Michelle was able to achieve the results she was looking for.
+By setting goals and tracking how they were pacing against these goals, Michelle was able to achieve the pharmacy marketing results she was looking for.
 In seven months, digital refills increased by 95 percent and her staff saved six and a half hours of time each month.

 2. Get creative.

 Holt’s Pharmacy increased their digital refills by 344 percent over the course of one summer once they began to use the Digital Pharmacist mobile app and website.